syed-m07/Quriosity-ResearchQA/README.md

-# ResearchQ&ABot
+# QRiosity

 ## Project Overview

-ResearchQ&ABot is a full-stack application designed to facilitate research by providing a question-and-answer system powered by Retrieval Augmented Generation (RAG).
+QRiosity is a full-stack application designed to facilitate research by providing a question-and-answer system powered by Retrieval Augmented Generation (RAG).
 It features a robust backend for managing documents and user interactions, a dynamic frontend for an intuitive user experience, and a Python-based RAG pipeline for intelligent information retrieval and response generation.

 ## Features